rdf-connect/Tutorial-ISWC2025/content/description.md

 shacl-validator in JavaScript, and a triple store publisher.
 While the example incorporates components such as translation or SHACL validation, these are used only to demonstrate _RDF Connect_’s capabilities and flexibility -- not to teach those techniques themselves.

+Based on that, the expected outcome will be a functional pipeline created by the participants that integrates both existing and custom components within the RDF-Connect framework.
+The pipeline will begin by extracting weather forecast data from the Japan Meteorological Agency using RML-based processors.
+This data will then be validated against a predefined schema using the SHACL validator, which wraps a high-performance JavaScript SHACL engine.
+Once validated, the data will be passed to a custom processor, implemented by the participant, that performs language-aware transformations.
+Specifically, this processor will identify all triples with literal objects tagged as Japanese (`@ja`), translate the content into English using a lightweight machine learning model, and generate new triples with the translated literals tagged as English (`@en`).
+The resulting RDF data will then be transformed into SDS records, the internal RDF data format used by RDF-Connect, and published to a triple store using the built-in SPARQLIngest processor.

 Key Tutorial Highlights: